 Q: What is the degree you are currently pursuing at The University of Houston’s College of the Arts?

-A: Master’s of Arts in Arts Leadership
+A: Doctorate of Musical Arts (DMA) in Organ Performance

 Q: Describe your experience in the arts so far?

 A: This is a seemingly impossible question to answer!
 I will describe what I am doing now: I work as an organist at two churches here in Houston.
 As a doctoral student, I aspire to be a great performer as well as to be scholarly in my academics.

 Q: Is there one thing that has surprised you about a career in the arts that you didn’t expect?

 A: Some exciting opportunities have come up in my life that I would have never anticipated.
 For example, on a choir tour for which I was accompanying a few years ago in Canada, our maestro learned in the eleventh hour before a concert that a Canadian TV channel wanted to broadcast our performance.
 So, now I can declare that my organ playing was featured on the Salt & Life TV network!
 I have many more stories similar to this one.